 Use the form on the refund tab to explain a payment or receipt as a refund from a customer or supplier.

-Lastly, to further streamlining the process of explaining recurring transactions, you can set up bank import rules and bulk explain transactions,
+Lastly, to further streamline the process of explaining recurring transactions, you can set up bank import rules and bulk explain transactions.

 For additional help, click here to view all our training options.